 The following process details how to configure federation when you are using an IdP other than AM:

 - Generate the necessary files.
 You can do this using one of the following approaches:

 Use AM to generate the metadata files and create a fedlet configuration (you can either use a fresh install or an existing install):

 - Create a hosted SP in AM against the third-party IdP (this hosted SP represents IG).
-See SAML v2.0 Guide › Configuring Identity Providers, Service Providers, and Circles of Trust for further information.
+See Configuring IDPs, SPs, and CoTs for further information.

 - Configure the SP and IdP as required in AM (ensure the extra configuration details such as signing/encryption and plugins match the requirements of both IDP/SP as these options will be stored in the extended metadata).

-- Create a fedlet configuration per step 3 in Gateway Guide › Configuring AM As an IDP.
+- Create a fedlet configuration per step 3 in Set Up SAML 2.0 SSO and Federation.

 - Create your own metadata, COT and property files using the following documentation links for reference; you should ensure you use the correct filenames as outlined in the Overview: